Complete reducibility and subgroups of exceptional algebraic groups: Further directions and related problems

 In positive characteristic, it is essential to understand \emph{generic subgroups}, i.e.~finite groups of Lie type $H(q)$ with embeddings $H(q) \to G$ which factor through an inclusion $H \to G$ of algebraic groups.
 The main result in this direction is due to Liebeck and Seitz \cite{MR1458329}, giving an explicit bound on $q$ (usually $q > 9$) ensuring that \emph{all} embeddings $H(q) \to G$ arise in this fashion.

-Further progress on \emph{non-generic} subgroups was made by the first author \cite{MR3803556} by comparing Brauer characters of finite simple groups with the Brauer traces of elements of exceptional algebraic groups $G$ on low-dimensional modules.
-The resulting tables limit the composition factors of simple groups acting on these modules.
+Further progress on \emph{non-generic} subgroups has been made by the first author \cite{MR3803556} by comparing Brauer characters of finite simple groups with the Brauer traces of elements of exceptional algebraic groups $G$ on low-dimensional modules, which limits the composition factors of simple groups acting on these modules.
 This carries sufficient information to rule out $G$-irr subgroups, for instance a subgroup fixing a vector on $\Lie(G)$ lies in the corresponding stabiliser, which is often parabolic.
 One can also rule out the existence of non-$G$-cr subgroups: For instance, if a subgroup is contained in a parabolic subgroup of some algebraic group $G$, then it normalises the unipotent radical, and the Lie algebra of this is a submodule of $\Lie(G)$.
 So if the subgroup has no composition factors on $\Lie(G)$ with non-zero cohomology, the subgroup cannot have non-zero cohomology in its action on the radical, so is $G$-cr.
-These techniques have been extended by Craven (e.g.~\cite{MR3694291}) to also consider the action of unipotent elements of finite groups.
+Craven \cite{MR3694291} has extended these techniques to also bring in Jordan block sizes of unipotent elements of finite groups acting on the relevant modules, deriving still stronger conditions and ruling out further subgroup types.

 For \emph{maximal} subgroups of finite groups of Lie type, there has been considerable recent progress.
-The maximal subgroups of ${}^2B_2(q)$, ${}^2F_4(q)$, ${}^3D_4(q)$, ${}^2G_2(q)$ and $G_2(q)$ have already been classified by Cooperstein, Kleidman, Malle, Suzuki \cite{MR618376,MR937609,MR1106340}.
-So the remaining cases were $F_4(q)$, $E_6^\epsilon(q)$, $E_7(q)$ and $E_8(q)$.
-The maximal subgroups of these groups have been completely classified for some very small $q$ (e.g.~$E_7(2)$ in \cite{MR3361643}).
+The maximal subgroups of ${}^2B_2(q)$, ${}^2F_4(q)$, ${}^3D_4(q)$, ${}^2G_2(q)$ and $G_2(q)$ have been classified by Cooperstein, Kleidman, Malle, Suzuki \cite{MR618376,MR937609,MR1106340}; leaving $F_4(q)$, $E_6^\epsilon(q)$, $E_7(q)$ and $E_8(q)$ to consider.
+The maximal subgroups of these groups have been completely classified for some very small $q$ (e.g.~$E_7(2)$ in \cite{MR3361643}) and there has been considerable progress by Magaard \cite{MR2638705} in the case $F_4(q)$ and Aschbacher \cite{MR892190,MR928524,MR986684,MR1054997} in the case $E_6(q)$.
 The most recent work has led to a complete classification of the maximal subgroups of $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ \cite{Craven21} and almost a complete classification for $E_7(q)$ \cite{Craven22b}.
 This all builds on previous work \cite{Craven22,Craven22c,MR3694291}.
 The maximal subgroups of $E_8(q)$ are also a work in progress by Craven.